Indexed interest Potential

 CAP – FIAs offer protection of principal.
 In return, you may have a cap on how much your earnings can grow.
 Reasonable returns**, and keeping your money safe.
 That’s the idea behind a cap.

 Participation Rate – Sometimes, there will also be a limit to how much of the growth your FIA will have.
 In other words, what % of the increase applies?

-Spread – Some FIAs look at the differece in growth to credit your account.
-For example, if the growth is 10%, and your spread is 4%, your account would see a 6% credit.
+Spread – Some FIAs look at the difference in growth to credit your annuity contract.
+For example, if the growth is 10%, and your spread is 4%, your annuity would see a 6% credit.
 (10% – 4% spread = 6%)